itchio/butler/docs/bundle-design.md

 1. `Fetch.ProfileOwnedBundles(fresh:false)` is cheap and should be called on app startup, login/profile switch, and app resume/focus.
 It returns cached bundle keys immediately and marks stale after `defaultTTL` (currently 2 minutes).
 2. If stale, the renderer or reactor reissues `Fetch.ProfileOwnedBundles(fresh:true)`.
 This catches newly purchased bundles, removed/refunded bundle keys, and changed bundle metadata.
 3. `Fetch.ProfileBundleOwnerships(fresh:false)` is the profile-level local sync status endpoint.
 It returns counts/status only, not the full game list.
 It is stale when `profile_owned_bundles` is stale or any owned bundle's `bundle_games` target is missing/stale.
-4. `Fetch.ProfileBundleOwnerships(fresh:true)` refreshes `Fetch.ProfileOwnedBundles`, then ensures every distinct owned bundle's `bundle_games` target is fresh.
-This is the potentially expensive sync job, and it should run from deliberate/background library sync flows, not from high-frequency renderer interactions.
+4. `Fetch.ProfileBundleOwnerships(fresh:true)` refreshes `Fetch.ProfileOwnedBundles`, then ensures every distinct owned bundle's `bundle_games` target is fresh — *ensures*, not forces: only bundles whose own `bundle_games` target is stale get their pages re-walked, so the common case (owned-bundles list expired but memberships still fresh under `longTTL`) costs one HTTP call, not a full re-crawl.
+This makes it safe to trigger from focus/login reactors.
 5. `Fetch.GameOwnership` is the small, targeted endpoint for direct game-page CTA state.
 It never talks to itch.io.
 It reads local `download_keys` first, then local `bundle_keys`/`bundle_games`, and returns a compact ownership/access summary for one game.
 It marks stale if the profile bundle ownership sync is stale or incomplete.
+Negative (not-owned) answers only report staleness of the *bundle* ownership index, deliberately ignoring the short-TTL owned-keys target: clients react to stale by triggering the profile-wide bundle sync, and tying negatives to a 2-minute TTL would make nearly every unowned game page a sync trigger.
 6. `Fetch.Commons` remains unchanged and local-only.
 It should continue to return materialized `DownloadKey` rows and installed cave state, but not bundle-game ownership.

 So if a user buys a bundle in the browser and returns to the app, the maximum automatic detection delay for the owned bundle list is the `profile_owned_bundles` TTL unless the app explicitly forces refresh on focus.
 Direct game pages should not crawl remote bundles themselves; when they see stale ownership, they can show the cached/local answer and optionally trigger `Fetch.ProfileBundleOwnerships(fresh:true)` in the background or through an explicit refresh.